 As I said in the previous post, A Taste of Slovakia is far more than a cookbook.
 It blends my love of cooking and writing with a new hobby I took up on the way.
 It was more out of necessity that I started to take pictures – I couldn’t afford to pay a professional photographer – but as soon as I grasped the basic techniques, I found myself totally immersed in the new challenge.

-As you can see on Cookslovak’s facebook page, the first buyers from Slovakia have already taken a few copies of the book as far as the USA.
 Let’s hope the tastes of Slovakia will travel happily around the world, and inspire a good many of home cooks 😉